National Intelligence Organization: Syria

 On 18 March 2016, Russia's UN Ambassador Vitaly Churkin sent a letter to the UN Security Council saying that three Turkish humanitarian organizations sent weapons and supplies to extremists in Syria on behalf of MIT.
 The three NGOs were the Besar Foundation, the Iyilikder Foundation, and the Foundation for Human Rights and Freedoms (IHH).
 In a 2018 interview, former Turkish National Police official Ahmet Yayla said that the MIT has used Turkey's IHH as an intermediary to arm Islamist terrorists.

 In 2016, one of the commanders of the Syrian Turkmen rebel group Seljuk Brigade in Syria, Hani al-Mulla, was assassinated.
 Suspicion ranged from the involvement of Turkish intelligence and Turkish-backed rebels to ISIS.

 Since at least 2016 MIT played a role in helping what is now Hay'at Tahrir al-Sham separate from its ISIS and al-Qaeda past.
 MIT continued to liaison with HTS as the group consolidated control in Idlib province, a significant Syrian city and province that borders Turkey.

 MİT played an active role in the Turkish military operation in Afrin, including the coordination and direction of the Syrian National Army, as well as intelligence support in the identification of targets for Turkish Air Force airstrikes, and post-destruction evaluation.

 According to documents revealed in 2019, the MIT was secretly transported ammunition and fighters into Syria with buses in 2015.

 In May 2019, Syria's Military Intelligence Directorate officials met with Turkish MIT intelligence officials including MIT's head Hakan Fidan, despite hostilities between the Syrian and Turkish governments.
 Turkey's ruling Justice and Development Party (AKP) released a statement saying the meeting was held to prevent a conflict between Syria and Turkey.
 AKP spokesperson Omer Celik defended the meeting, saying "Our intelligence agencies and our elements in the field can hold any meeting they like at any time they like to prevent some humanitarian tragedies or in line with some needs."

 In 2020, European Union Agency for Asylum reported that a lot of the armed opposition groups in Syria are under the near-total control of MIT and the Turkish Ministry of Defence.

+Ibrahim Kalın, the head of MIT, stated in the 2025 annual report that MIT was actively involved in the Syrian crisis from its beginning to its resolution and during the process of building a new state, had taken proactive measures to counter potential threats to Turkey that might emerge in Syria.